African All Stars Transfer News & Rumours: Arsenal's Balogun close to joining foreign club | Goal.com

 The Burkina Faso striker has been in fine form this season with an impressive return of seven goals after 11 matches in the Eredivisie.

-Traore, 19, rose through the ranks at Ajax Cape Town since he left Burkina Faso club Rahimo in 2017 and he joined their Dutch on a three-and-a-half-year contract in January 2019.
+Traore, 19, rose through the ranks at Ajax Cape Town since he left Burkina Faso club Rahimo in 2017, and he joined their Dutch parent club on a three-and-a-half-year contract in January 2019.

 Gueye in Pochettino's unwanted list